 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

-The Governor's Awards consists of the following seven categories:
+The Governor's Awards consist of the following three categories:

 This category is for projects or programs that prevent pollution by either reducing energy use or by producing energy using zero- or very-low-emission technologies.
 It includes efforts to significantly increase the energy efficiency of buildings or equipment, the use of environmentally-benign energy production technologies, and the use of innovative technologies that will reduce dependence upon traditional fossil-fuel-based energy sources.